ayansaha1991/Solution-Architecture/case study/dropbox.md

 <li>ACID-ity is required: Atomicity, Consistency, Isolation, and Durability of all file operations should be guaranteed.</li>
 </ul>

+### Modules for the system
+1. File-Chunker & De-Chunker
+2. Synchronizer - Check local workspace for change in hash of folder structure.
+If any Hash changes, prepare to upload.
+3. Metadata Service - Keeps track of User, Devices, Workspace, File-chunks.
+4. Block services - Receive the files in chunks or chunks it.
+Upload multiple chunks parallely, re-try if failure.

 ### Qualtiy Requirements
 <ul>
 <li>The total number of users = 500 million.</li>